 EAS students are welcome and encouraged to participate in after school sports and can do so through Finn Hill Middle School.
-Sports information can be found on the Activities/Athletics page of the Finn Hill Middle School website.
-Sports forms can be picked up in either the EAS or Finn Hill office. **Note: A fee is required to participate in sports.**
+Sports information can be found on the Athletics page of the Finn Hill Middle School website.
+Sports registration is an online process.
+Registration instructions can be found here: LWSD Athletics Registration Process **Note: A fee is required to participate in sports.**

 Ski & Snowboard Program

 EAS students have the opportunity to participate in an independently operated ski and snowboard program on Wednesdays during January and February.
 Students participating in this program opt out of Wednesday Electives for the electives session during which the ski and snowboard program runs.
 The Ski & Snowboard Program is operated completely separate from EAS and LWSD, however the program is only open to students currently enrolled at EAS.
 Click the following links for additional information: